tuist/handbook/handbook/security/shared-responsibility-model.md

 - Implementing proper database access controls.
 - Encrypting sensitive data before storing it in Tigris.
 - Regularly auditing and monitoring database usage and queries for anomalies.

+## Supabase: Security Responsibilities

+[Supabase](https://supabase.com) manages and scales our Postgres database.

+### **Supabase's Responsibilities:**

+1. **Data Security**
+   - Encryption of data at rest and in transit.
+   - Regular security audits and compliance with standards such as GDPR and CCPA.
+2. **Authentication and Authorization**
+   - Secure handling of authentication flows and token-based authorization mechanisms.
+3. **Platform Monitoring**
+   - Proactive monitoring for vulnerabilities and automated updates to ensure platform reliability.

+For more details, refer to Supabase’s [Security Documentation](https://supabase.com/security).

+### **Tuist's Responsibilities on Supabase:**
+- Implementing secure configurations for authentication and access control.
+- Protecting user data by applying proper encryption where necessary.
+- Monitoring usage patterns to detect and respond to suspicious activity.

 ## Shared Responsibility Benefits